-1. Earth [help] a.
-General description of the site: [help] (c ircle one): Flat, rolling, hilly, steep slopes, mountainous, other b.
-What is the steepest slope on the site (approximate percent slope)? [help] c.
+- 1. Earth [help] - a.
+General description of the site: [help] Predominantly gently rolling, with steep slope up to Sparks Road b.
+What is the steepest slope on the site (approximate percent slope)? [help]

+(circle one): Flat, rolling, hilly, steep slopes, mountainous, other \\\\\ c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
-If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils. [help] d.
+If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils. [help]

+50% on the slope from Sparks road, 10.8% on the remainder of the site d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe. [help] e.
+If so, describe. [help]

+Kladnick, ashy sandy loam with 0 to 3% slopes.
+It is part of HSG A, and is well drained, with a high infiltration rate.

+None have been observed.

+- e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
-Indicate source of fill. [help] f.
+Indicate source of fill. [help] - 8752.5 cubic yards of fill will need to be imported in order to construct the road at 2% and tie into Sparks Road. - f.
 Could erosion occur as a result of clearing, construction, or use?
-If so, generally describe. [help] g.
-About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? [help] h Proposed measures to reduce or control erosion, or other impacts to the earth, if any: [help]
+If so, generally describe. [help] Temporary and permanent erosion control methods will be used to ensure the project site and surrounding area are not impacted by erosion. - g.
+About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? [help] - 0.28 acres of the site will be paved, meaning that 1.7% of the site will be impervious after project completion. - h.
+Proposed measures to reduce or control erosion, or other impacts to the earth, if any: [help] As described in full detail in the SWPPP, maintaining existing vegetation, straw wattles, silt fence, seeding, surface roughening, crushed rock placement, and dust control will be used to reduce/control erosion.